ambitioninc/django-entity/README.md

 Entities have the ability to be labeled with their "kind" for advanced filtering capabilities.
 The entity kind allows a user to explicitly state what type of entity is being mirrored along with providing human-readable content about the entity kind.
 This is done by mirroring a unique ``name`` field and a ``display_name`` field in the ``EntityKind`` object that each ``Entity`` model points to.

 By default, Django Entity will mirror the content type of the entity as its kind.
-The name field will be the ``app_label`` of the content type followed by two underscores followed by the ``model`` of the content type.
+The name field will be the ``app_label`` of the content type followed by a dot followed by the ``model`` of the content type.
 For cases where this name is not descriptive enough for the kind of the entity, the user has the ability to override the ``get_entity_kind`` function in the entity config.
 For example:

 ```python
 @register_entity(Account)